Do Raccoons Kill Cats? Uncover the Facts Here

 Q: Do raccoons carry diseases that can harm my cat?

-A: Yes, raccoons can carry diseases such as rabies, leptospirosis, toxoplasmosis, and roundworms, which can be transmitted to cats.
+A: Yes, raccoons can have bacteria like raccoon roundworms, rabies, leptospirosis, toxoplasmosis, and a number of other worms which can infect cats.

 Q: Are raccoons more dangerous to kittens than adult cats?

-A: Yes, raccoons are more likely to pose a threat to small kittens or weakened cats, as they are easier targets for a raccoon compared to healthy adult cats.
+A: Yes, raccoons are more of a threat to small kittens or disabled cats since these are the cats that a raccoon will easily handle rather than a healthy adult cat.

 Conclusion